-- Before power-on, ensure that the devices have passed all check items in the section "Verifying the Installation." - Before power-on, ensure that all the UPS switches and upstream switches are OFF.
+- Before power-on, ensure that the document bag has been removed from the cabinet. - Before power-on, ensure that the devices have passed all check items in the section "Verifying the Installation." - Before power-on, ensure that all the UPS switches and upstream switches are OFF. - Before power-on, check that the environment complies with the requirements, cables are connected correctly, the torque meets requirements, and cables are not short-circuited.